Natural disasters: earthquakes

 - Disasters and emergencies

-With content that is designed and differentiated for 11–19-year-olds, this Geography teaching package includes activities using case studies, images, maps, statistics, videos and eyewitness accounts from the Nepal earthquakes of 2015, also drawing on examples from the earthquake in Haiti in 2010.
+With content that is designed and differentiated for 11–19-year-olds, this Geography teaching package includes activities using case studies, images, maps, statistics, videos and eyewitness accounts.

-- gain understanding of the different types of natural hazards and disasters
+- gain understanding of different types of natural hazards and disasters

 - explore the short- and long-term consequences of a natural disaster